 These TV partnerships are a small part of their revenues but a huge part of their sales and PR strategy.
 They’re changing Twitter to be this really smart, topical, content-based. strategic place for advertisers to be as opposed to a bunch of noise and blather.

 That noise and blather?
 That’s you and me.

 It’s a whole new age for Twitter, can’t wait.

-The post "There’s Gonna Be Little Room on Profitable Twitter for your “Noise and Blather”" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2013/11/noise-and-blather/) on November 27, 2013.
+The post "There’s Gonna Be Little Room on Profitable Twitter for your “Noise and Blather”" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2013/11/noise-and-blather/) on November 27, 2013.